okan-ozbek/unity-hfsm/README.md

 # Unity Hierarchical State Machine
+> Author: Okan Can Özbek (2025-01-15) for Unity 6000.x

 A hierarchical state machine, supporting infinite nested states.
+Making prototyping Unity projects easier by implementing all the boilerplate classes and code for a smooth functioning hierachical finite state machine.
+There could still be a few quirks in the project, if you are able to find one don't hesitate to submit a ticket, I will do my best to fix it as soon as possible.
+Plans for the future include adding Unit Tests, and converting this project into a Unity package.
 Below you can find a quick explanation on how to set the project up.

-1. First clone or fork the repository to your local machine.
-2. Then simply put the code in your Unity scripts folder.
+* For now there isn't an Unity package that you can install, so the best way of installing this is by directly cloning/forking the project.

 # Setup
 1. Create a new child factory called something along the lines of `ExampleStateFactory.cs` this inherits from `StateFactory`